PythonicNinja/nbp_rates/README.md

 # nbp_rates
 Utility for getting exchange rates from NBP (Polish National Bank)

+## Fetcher

+Fetcher is a default mode of this utility.
+It fetches exchange rates from NBP and prints them to stdout.

 ```python
 | => nbp_rates --currency eur --select-period 12
 2023-02-01	4.708